fangyko/DS_training/gold_recovery/README.md

-# Исследование технологического процесса очистки золота
+# Investigation of the technological process of gold purification

-### Задача
+### Task
-Спрогнозировать концентрацию золота при проведении процесса его очистки.
+Predict the concentration of gold during the process of its purification.

-### Инструменты и навыки
+### Tools and skills
-Python, Pandas, Matplotlib, NumPy, Scikit-learn, исследовательский анализ данных
+Python, Pandas, Matplotlib, NumPy, Scikit-learn, exploratory data analysis

-### Вывод
+### Output
-Были обучены модели линейной регрессии, дерева решений и случайного леса на обучающей выборке и оценены их качества кросс-валидацие по sMAPE метрике. Была выбрана лучшая модель и проверена на тестовой выборке.
+Linear regression, decision tree, and random forest models were trained on a training sample and their cross-validation qualities were evaluated using sMAPE metrics.
+The best model was selected and tested on a test sample.